Reinhardt Redwood Regional Park

 Park Activities

 This park offers four reservable picnic sites for groups ranging in size from 50 to 150.
-Some are in secluded glades and others in open, grassy areas; telephone 1-888-EBPARKS or 1-888-327-2757, press option 2.
-The picnic sites are accessible to persons with disabilities.
+Some are in secluded glades and others in open, grassy areas.
+Visit our Reinhardt Redwood Picnic Areas webpage for more information, and call Reservations to reserve.

 There is a children's play structure about one-quarter mile down Stream Trail from the Canyon Meadow staging area.